Associate Audio & Production Engineer: Full-Time Position

 Conservatory Programs:

-The Stadium Theatre Conservatory is seeking passionate and dynamic Teaching Artists to lead youth theatre programs this winter season!
+The Stadium Theatre Conservatory is seeking passionate and dynamic Teaching Artists to lead youth theatre and dance programs this spring season!
 These positions offer the opportunity to inspire young performers while helping them build confidence, creativity, and collaboration skills in preparation for fully staged performances.

 We are currently hiring for the following Teaching Artist roles: